pwillis-els/terraformsh/README.md

     dynamodb_table  - The DynamoDB table your Terraform state will be managed in

+### Interactive troubleshooting

+  Need to troubleshoot some problem by just running 'terraform' yourself?
+No problem, use the `shell` command`.
+It will drop you into a Bash shell after first changing to the correct directory and running `terraform init` and `terraform get` with all the environment variables set up for you (including the custom *TF_DATA_DIR*).

+        $ ./terraformsh -N -C ../../../root-modules/aws/common/ shell
+        + cd "../../../root-modules/aws/common/"
+        ./terraformsh: WARNING: No -b option passed!
+Potentially using only local state.

+        + terraform init -input=false -reconfigure -force-copy
+        + terraform get -update=true
+        + bash -i -l

+  You can even get Terraformsh to explicitly ask you for confirmation before moving to the next command with the `approve` command (since the default is to pass `-input=false` to each command for easier use in automation).

 ### More Examples

   There are many ways to use Terraformsh, whether you pass all the options